Welcome to the 20th issue of our Zero Waste in the Kitchen column.!

 Preparation:

-Transfer the artichoke pesto to a clean glass jar, cover with a teaspoon of oil and store in the refrigerator.
+Pour the pesto into a clean glass jar, cover with a teaspoon of oil and store in the refrigerator.

-This sauce is perfect for topping a pasta, but also for spreading on crostini or flatbreads for an appetizer.
+Suggestion: perfect for topping pasta, crostini or focaccia, ideal for an original appetizer.